AdobeDocs/experience-manager-65.en/help/sites-administering/sync.md

 To take user sync offine, in order to [remove a publisher](#how-to-remove-a-publisher) or [manually sync data](#manually-syncing-users-and-user-groups), the distribution queue must be empty and quiet.

-To check the state of the distribution queue :
+To check the state of the distribution queue:

-* on author :
+* on author:

     * using [CRXDE Lite](/help/sites-developing/developing-with-crxde-lite.md)